Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

 There might even be a chance you’ll get rejected before they even start reading your resume because it’s an eye-sore…

 Make sure your resume doesn’t get out of hand by using a number of different fonts, graphs, and neon colors.
-Keep it neat, clean, and easy to read.
+Be mindful of white space and font size, use bullet points, and keep your margins at least one inch on all sides.
+Also, it’s a good idea to stay away from sentences that are too long.

-It’s overlooked, but font plays a part in whether you’re going to get the job or not.
+So, back to fonts.
+While often overlooked, fonts play a big part in whether you’re going to get the job or not.

 Try identifying the good and bad font choices from these examples: